Mobile Logo in White

 As the national designated center for South Texas, we are:

-connecting high-risk populations with personalized care and support.
+Extending dementia care and research throughout Texas, connecting high-risk populations with personalized care and support.

-with other centers nationwide—collaborations that have produced many of today’s findings and resources for dementia.
+Pioneering groundbreaking, life-saving research with other centers nationwide—collaborations that have produced many of today’s findings and resources for dementia.

-about what is important to them to help shape our research and the future of dementia care.
+Learning from our patients and families about what is important to them to help shape our research and the future of dementia care.

-and improving care for individuals with dementia and their families.
+Finding new ways to detect, diagnose, treat, and prevent dementia, and improving care for individuals with dementia and their families.

 Alzheimer’s in Texas